pybites/pybites.github.io-source/content/guest-ast-intro.md

 Title: Abstract Syntax Trees in Python
 Date: 2021-02-20 10:30
 Category: Concepts
-Tags: ast, Mutpy, Syntax Tree, data structures
+Tags: ast, Mutpy, Syntax Tree, data structures, random, PyBites Platform, Jupyter notebook, IPython, typing, linters, mypy
 Slug: ast-intro
 Authors: Alessandro Finamore
 summary: In this article Alessandro provides an overview of Abstract Syntax Trees (ASTs), introduces a few use-cases, and showcases the `ast` module in the Python Standard Library.
 The content is structured in a top-down fashion, starting from general notion about an AST, and digging deeper up to the point of artificially manipulating an AST to "randomize" the content of some instructions.